JPeoples0817/Project1Elk/README.md

 Metricbeat

 These Beats allow us to collect the following information from each machine:
 -Filebeat collects log information.
-This allows you to research, catagorize and evaluate specific information down to the day and time of your choice.
+This allows you to track and categorize logfiles.
--Metricbeat is used to collect and ship operating system and service metrics to one or more destinations.
-This allows you to see how the system is running and what is using the most or least resources.
+-Metricbeat is used to collect system metrics.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the playbook file to /etc/ansible.
 - Update the configuration file to include webservers and elkvm
-- Run the playbook, and navigate to ElkVM to check that the installation worked as expected.
+- Run the playbook, and navigate to ElkVM to verify installation.

-- The playbook files are always in .yml format. and you can copy form the host machine to the virtual machine.
+Which file is the playbook?
+Where do you copy it?
+The playbook files are always in .yml format. and you can copy form the host machine to the virtual machine.
-- You will need to makesure in the .yml file you have the machine specified in the HOSTS section.
+Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+You will need to makesure in the .yml file you have the machine specified in the HOSTS section.
 You will make a seperate playbook and specify the hosts machine.
-- _Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana
+_Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ssh jumpbox@ ip address